ltrgoddard/thesis/temp.markdown

 woman represents the narrowest?
-What is the significance of sexual identification at all—including, in lines such as ‘Dr G flashed a sweet smile’, what seems like flirting—in relation to organisms which are only rarely dioecious (having separate male and female plants)?[^428] On a more troubling level, if the characters are to be understood as plants, then are they experimenting on their own kind? or is, for example, Lichen’s work on beans intended to mirror human experimentation on other mammals?
-Is the apparent lack of a clear hierarchical relationship between scientist and subject, lichen and beans, cause for concern, or does it in fact give the lie to human prejudices based on evolutionary complexity?[^429] To ask such questions is not to ‘over-read’ an essentially comic text, but rather to treat the *PTM*’s fictional frame with the same seriousness that critics have used in analysing its scientific content.
+What is the significance of sexual identification at all—including, in lines such as ‘Dr G flashed a sweet smile’, what seems like flirting—in relation to organisms which are only rarely dioecious (having separate male and female plants)?[^427] On a more troubling level, if the characters are to be understood as plants, then are they experimenting on their own kind?—or is, for example, Lichen’s work on beans intended to mirror human experimentation on other mammals?
+Is the apparent lack of a clear hierarchical relationship between scientist and subject, lichen and beans, cause for concern, or does it in fact give the lie to human prejudices based on evolutionary complexity?[^428] To ask such questions is not to ‘over-read’ an essentially comic text, but rather to treat the *PTM*’s fictional frame with the same seriousness that critics have used in analysing its scientific content.